-Synthetic Guaranteed Investment Contracts - Synthetic GICs are comprised of (a) individual assets or investments placed in a trust and (b) wrapper contracts that guarantee that participant transactions will be executed at contract value.
-The investment portfolio of a Synthetic GIC when coupled with a wrapper contract attempts to replicate the investment characteristics of traditional GICs.
+The Plan includes a stable value fund that invests in fully benefit-responsive Synthetic GICs.
+Synthetic GICs are comprised of (a) individual assets or investments placed in a trust and (b) wrapper contracts that guarantee that participant transactions will be executed at contract value.
+The investment portfolio of a Synthetic GIC, when coupled with a wrapper contract, attempts to replicate the investment characteristics of traditional GICs, which provide a specified rate of return for a specific period of time.
+Contract value represents principal, plus accrued interest less withdrawals.